lhzcode/es10-cn/functions-classes.md

 5. Set F.[[SourceText]] to the source text matched by GeneratorDeclaration.
 6. Return F.

-> NOTE An anonymous GeneratorDeclaration can only occur as part of an export default declaration, and its function code is therefore always strict mode code.
+> 注 An anonymous GeneratorDeclaration can only occur as part of an export default declaration, and its function code is therefore always strict mode code.

 ### 14.4.12 RS: PropertyDefinitionEvaluation <div id="sec-generator-function-definitions-runtime-semantics-propertydefinitionevaluation"></div>